Getting started with the SwiftUI NavigationSplitView

 SwiftUI 4 adds a new NavigationSplitView

-component that simplifies creating rich sidebar-based experiences on iPad and macOS, while automatically scaling down to a NavigationStackView
+component that simplifies creating rich sidebar-based experiences on iPad and macOS, while scaling it down on iPhone.
+Let’s take a look!

 Since NavigationSplitView

-requires some setup that is easy to overlook, this post will do some intentional trial and error, where we will first setup things in a way that will fail, then discuss why it fails before fixing it.
+requires some setup that is easy to overlook, this post will do some intentional trial and error, where we first fail, then discuss why it fails before fixing it.

 Creating a navigation split view